 Booking And Organizing

-Therefore, here are some great ideas of hot to book and organize your visit beforehand.
+Therefore, here are some great ideas on how to book and organize your visit beforehand.
 Especially if you have only a short time to stay, pre-booking will enable you to make the best of it*:

 Cash And Cards

-Don’t you worry, there are various banks in the small town and also a couple of ATMs.
+Don’t worry, there are various banks in the small town and also a couple of ATMs.